Safety Tips for Avoiding a Motorcycle Accident in Houston

 - Checking mirrors and blind spots when changing lanes, turning, or opening the door before exiting a parked vehicle

-- Slowing down when approaching and driving through intersections
+- Slowing down when approaching and driving through intersections and traffic lights.

 - Giving a motorcycle the full width of the lane